northeastern-rc/rc-public-documentation/docs/source/best-practices/homequota.md

 (home-directory-storage-quota)=
 # Home Directory Storage Quota

-There are strict quotas for each home directory (i.e., `/home/<username>`), and staying within the quota is vital for preventing issues on the HPC.
-This page provides some best practices for keeping within the quota.
+There are strict quotas for each {term}`home directory` (i.e., `/home/<username>`), and staying within the quota is vital for preventing issues on the HPC.
+This page provides some best practices for keeping within the {term}`quota`.
 For more information about data storage on the HPC, see {ref}`data-storage`.

 :::{important}
 All commands on this page should be run from a compute node because they are CPU-intensive.
 You can find more information on getting a job on a compute node from {ref}`using-srun`.